Skip to main content

 };

-This approach is recommended for existing projects, as it allows for the incremental introduction of Sheriff.
+That is also the recommendation for existing projects because it allows an incremental integration of Sheriff.

 To disable automatic tagging, set autoTagging to false: